The Best Way to Apply Foundation, According to Beauty Experts

 What you’ll need

 If you’re going for a full face of makeup, you’ll need a healthy selection of products to work with, many of which you can find for cheap at Sephora.
-Make sure you have all of these at the ready:
+Make sure you have all of these ready:

 - Face wash: It’s important to start with a clean face, so start with your go-to face cleanser.
 And if you want extra-cleansed and smooth skin, use a facial cleansing brush like the Foreo Luna Mini 2.

 - Toner: A toner isn’t required, but if you have oily or acne-prone skin, this is a recommended product.

 - Moisturizer: Using the best moisturizer for your skin keeps it hydrated underneath your foundation.

 - Primer: The best primers will provide a smooth base under foundation.

 - Foundation: You of course need one of the best foundations for a full foundation look.